Bpowell5184/ToDoList-309/userstories.md

 ---
 8. As a student, I want to be able to login to my account so that I can see my to do list, so that I can keep my tasks private and secure.
 ---
 9. As a student, I want to be able to add up the point values of tasks each day, so that I can have a quantatative way of tracking my progress.
+(Brandon)
 ---
 10. As a writer, I want to be able to have repeatable tasks, so that I can keep track of my writing progress every day without needing to create a new task.
+(Brandon)
 ---
 11. As someone who plays video games, I want to be able to view past day's scores, so that I can gameify my tasks and enjoy doing my school work.
+(Brandon)